backendbro/eResource/README.md

     open postman or a browser and visit http://localhost:PORT to hit the endpoints.

-#GENERAL NOTE.
+#General notes.

-⋅⋅* We handled authentication to the very last.
+* We handled authentication to the very last.
 I added some modern auth features like;
     recover password, email verifictaion and update password

 ⋅⋅* We patched up some leaks that may occur in our database query mechanism by installing; mongoSantize